jurtasun/rcds_intro_nextflow/chapter1/README.md

 Next, we will use string interpolation with double-quoted strings, allowing variables to be embedded directly in strings using the `$variableName` syntax.
 This is a cleaner way to build strings than concatenation.

-Then, we will use loops using a range (1..10) iterate through a set of values and printing each time a different message.
+Then, we will use loops using a range (1, ..., 10) to iterate through a set of values and print each time a different message.

-Write a `Groovy` script that:
+Write a `Groovy` script named `variables.groovy` that:
-- Declares a variable name with your name.
+- Declares a variable `name` and assign your name.
-- Prints "Hello, <name>!".
+- Prints "Hello, `name`!".
 - Then, prints numbers from 1 to 5 using a loop.

 ```groovy